 Programs in our department offer interesting courses and various scholarships and funding opportunities.
 In addition, our prerequisites align with many undergraduate programs, making it easy for qualified students to transition into our programs.
-We're proud of the
+We're proud of the caliber of our students.

 From the first time students step onto campus they can feel the difference in our programs.
 Students enter our programs with a cohort of potential friends who navigate the courses together.
 By nature, people in Colorado are unbelievably nice and welcoming which is eye-opening in the best way.
 This hospitality along with everything Colorado boasts including majestic mountains, a variety of outdoor and indoor activities for the adventurous student, and continuous sunny days even in winter.

-Academically our programs are well balanced with theory, application, and computing.
+Academically, our programs are well balanced with theory, application, and computing.
 We are located on a large health science campus including schools or colleges of Public Health, Medicine, Pharmacy, Nursing, Dental Medicine, and the Graduate School, as well as three major hospitals (University, Children's, and VA) doing cutting edge clinical and research work.
 This environment affords all students opportunities to gain real world collaborative and research experience during their program.

 As an immigrant, as a Latina, I have lived a sort of dual life, separating my academic life from all the rest of who I am.
 In college, I struggled to find my place in academia, to find mentors, to understand the research institution and how it functions.
 I felt like I did not belong.
 This changed at some point in my MPH.
 I found professors who were interested in helping me succeed, professors who saw my background and my culture as a superpower.
 It felt amazing to have mentors convince me that I had a place in academia, that I was welcome, that I belonged.